Named all bags and items of clothing

 At times, parents are delayed or unable to collect their child.
 In an emergency or if you know you are going to be late, please notify the school so your child may be reassured.
 Your child will be cared for at Student Reception until you arrive.

-An Outside Hours Care program is available for parents to use.
-It is provided by Extend Before and After Care.
+An Outside School Hours Care program is available for parents to use.
+It is provided by The Outsiders Play Advocates, and there is a fee for this service.

 Students are not permitted to ride skateboards, scooters, rollerblades, or other similar wheeled devices to, from or at the College.